Nelfe80/RetroBat-Startup-Launch-Game/README.md

 ## 💡 Notes

-- No fixed delay: the tool waits for the ES to become available.
+- No fixed delay: the tool waits for the ES http service to become available. ( auto adapted to the video intro delay )
 - Supports both relative and absolute paths.
 - Integrates seamlessly with RetroBat on Windows.